mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 ---

 ##### Integer-Based Labeling
 If users prefer to utilize integers as labels in various functions, this is acceptable.
 However, it is important to note that despite using integers, these labels are still stored as strings.
-Let us take a look at the following illustration:
+For example:
 ```@example LabelInteger
 using JuliaGrid # hide
 @default(unit) # hide